connorskees/connorskees.github.io/content/blog/miniz-optimization.md

     1.01 ± 0.03 times faster than './original'
 ```

 A 1% improvement.
 These results are barely above random noise, even though we removed bounds checks.
-We _do_ now have to do 2 additional assertions at the start of the function, but fundamentally the performance benefits from removing bounds checks aren't helping us here.
+We're a bit of new work now for the 2 assertions at the start of the function, but that wouldn't be the cause for such a small speed-up.
+Fundamentally the performance benefits from removing bounds checks aren't helping us here and the optimizer isn't able to do much better even with them gone.
 If we want to speed up this function, we have to start thinking about the algorithm.

 Looking at the assembly, right now our implementation is entirely scalar.
 We load one array element at a time, mask it, and then copy it to the out position.
 It should be trivial for the compiler to vectorize this, so what's preventing it?